atb033/ecn_rolling_robot/README.md

-# ecn_rolling_robot
+# Dynamic Modelling of a 3D rolling robot

-These codes were created for the dynamic modelling of a reciprocating mass type 3D rolling robot.
+This repo consists of the code (mainly in Mathematica and Matlab) written for the dynamic modelling of a rolling robot, which is actuated by a reciprocating mass.

-Dynamic models of three robots: (i) without any compliant element, (ii) with fixed stiffness springs, and (iii) with variable stiffness springs were created in MATLAB.

-The model was validated in ADAMS.

-Trajectory tracking control of the robot was also performed.
+The following configurations of the robot are studied:
+-  reciprocating masses without any compliant element
+-  reciprocating masses with fixed stiffness springs
+-  reciprocating masses with variable stiffness springs

+The dynamics equations, generated in Mathematica, were validated using ADAMS.
+Furthermore, we used MATLAB/Simulink to perform the trajectory tracking control of the robot.

-For more details please go through the project report. (rolling_robot_report.pdf)
+Please go through the [project report](rolling_robot_report.pdf) for more details.

 # Results

 ![Rolling Robot](./output.gif)

 [Video link](https://www.youtube.com/watch?v=aDLdKx2OYiM)